bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Once your subtitles/captions are ok, you will be able to upload them to YouTube, or -this is what we wanted first- download them as WebVTT format:
+<p>Once your subtitles/captions are ok, you will be able to upload them to YouTube, or -this is what we wanted first- download them as WebVTT format:</p>
 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 99. youtube make subtitles (110) -------------------------------->
 <!------------------------------------------------------------------------------------------------>